The impossibly light, moist and tender crumb of this cake makes it (yes, really) the very best gluten free vanilla cake you’ve ever had.

 A stand mixer is great, but a handheld mixer works just as well provided you’re willing to stand there, beating and beating for at least 3 minutes.

-I’ve tried this cake every which way (except with an egg substitute, which I’m afraid I just can’t see working out very well since this cake is very egg-dependent), and this is truly the best.
+I’ve tried this cake every which way, and this is truly the best.
 If you need to modify the ingredients, of course the cake will be different.

-For dairy-free, I recommend Spectrum nonhydrogenated vegetable shortening in place of butter.
+For dairy-free, I recommend Spectrum nonhydrogenated butter-flavored vegetable shortening in place of butter.
 Try 1:1 by weight.
+You can also try vegan butter like Miyoko’s Kitchen or Melt brands.

 Maybe you’d like to make a white cake, instead of this yellow cake.
 My recipe for gluten free white cake is perfect for adding food coloring for a special occasion or for adding edible confetti for a homemade Funfetti cake.
 The video on this page is for that recipe, which is a variation of this recipe for gluten free yellow cake.